-4.2.4 Release 0.8.3 (Aug 30, 2017)
+4.2.12 Release 0.8.3 (Aug 30, 2017)

-- Pluggable JMS implementation with out-of-the-box support for ActiveMQ and Amazon SQS.
-Refer to JMS Providers for details - Pluggable REST client for Elasticsearch.
+- Pluggable REST client for Elasticsearch.
 This is now used by default in lieu of transport client. - Cloudera Services Monitor as Kylo plugin.
 Refer to Service Monitor Plugins for details - Business domain types for columns.
-Define rules to auto-apply domain types during feed creation or manually select the domain type to apply predefined standardization and validation rules. - Column-level tagging.
+Define rules to auto-apply domain types during feed creation or manually select the domain type to apply predefined standardization and validation rules. - · Column-level tagging.
 Apply tags to columns and search column tags using Global Search. - Schema changes for column descriptions.
 The Hive schema is updated when modifying the column description of a feed.
 The column description is also available on the Visual Query page when hovering over a column name. - Alerts improvement.
 User Interface enhancements and additional alerts capabilities.
 The Alerts page has been improved and the alerts on the dashboard are now in sync with the alerts page and adhere to entity access controls - Category-level feed role memberships.
-Ability to manage feed access control of all feeds under a category by assigning feed role memberships at the category level - Ability to query/filter Service Level Assessments against the Service Level Agreements - IE & Safari browser support - Elasticsearch 5 support - New angular UI module plugin support.
+Ability to manage feed access control of all feeds under a category by assigning feed role memberships at the category level - Ability to query/filter Service Level Assessments against the Service Level Agreements - IE & Safari browser support - Elasticsearch 5 support

+- New angular UI module plugin support.
 Ability to create entirely new user interface modules and plug them into the UI navigation.
 Refer to - Spark Jobserver processors for NiFi.
 Reuse a SparkContext between multiple Spark jobs for increased performance.
-Requires an existing . - Pluggable Spark functions.
+Requires an existing. - Pluggable Spark functions.
 Custom Spark functions can be added to the Visual Query page by providing a json file with the function definitions.
-Refer to Writing Spark Function Definitions. - MS SQL support - Maven Central support
+Refer to Writing Spark Function Definitions. - · MS SQL support - · Maven Central support